worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 We want the asteroid to be in an "initializing" state while we're finding its starting position.
 When we implement its actions later on, we'll check the value of its `initializing` property to prevent it from harming the player or affecting other asteroids while it's still spawning.

-But before we move on, let's implement the `asteroidSpawnPoint()` function.
+Before we move on, let's implement the `asteroidSpawnPoint()` function.
 Add the following code near the top of the main scene, just beneath the `pointAt()` function:

 ```javascript
 function asteroidSpawnPoint() {